guyellis/free-the-prisoner/puzzles/mountain-lion-cub/printables/speed-dial-clues.md

-it was a dark and stormy night. no no no. it was a bright and sunny day. well whatever it was we ended up Right at the edge of
+it was a dark and stormy night. no no no. it was a bright and sunny day. well, whatever it was we ended up Right at the edge of